siondawson/milestone-project-4/readme.md

 Absolute Zero Viola Quartet create their own arrangements of popular public domain classical pieces.
 Their current website has a functioning sheet music store where users may select and buy sheet music, with one major issue: once paid for users must wait for a member of the band to email their purchases to them in the form of a pdf file.
 My redesign will generally improve the webstore user experience and add one key feature:

 Once users have paid for an arragement it will be available for them to download.
 If a user loses the pdf, they may log back in to the website and download again.

+# Apps

+## Band App

+An app for all content for the band itself: info, videos, concert listings, biographies.